ibm-cloud-docs/EventStreams-gen2/using_kafka_console.md

 These console tools are in the `bin` directory of your Kafka download.
 You can download a client from [Apache Kafka downloads](http://kafka.apache.org/downloads){: external}.

-For an example of how run and connect these tools see [Connecting to Kafka](/docs/EventStreams-gen2?topic=EventStreams-gen2-connecting)
+For an example of how to run and connect these tools, see [Connecting to Kafka](/docs/EventStreams-gen2?topic=EventStreams-gen2-connecting).

 To provide the SASL credentials to these tools, create a properties file based on the following example: